top of page

 Custom kitchen built on site

 Our master craftsman, John, built the kitchen on site.
 After all the plumbing, electrical, drywall, and flooring prep, he started 3/9/20.
-Progress this week show all the base cabinets are built and installed!
+Progress in the first week show all the base cabinets are built and installed!
+The kitchen cabinets and layout were designed by preservation architect Carmen Pauli.

 This photo of the original kitchen (now gone) provided the inspiration for us to create the ebonized reveals between drawers, and upper cabinets with sliding doors.